Nasi = Rice

-In this version (I usually make different side dishes everytime I make nasi kuning, depending on the mood and the fridge ).
+In this version (I usually make different side dishes everytime I make nasi kuning, depending on the mood and the fridge :D).
 Here I have: simple fried noodle, spicy tempe, chicken livers and eggs curry, crackers and of course the yellow rice.
 Sometime I also add serundeng (spiced toasted coconut) as the side dish but this was last minute celebration, didn’t have coconut in stock.

 Now the most important part.
 Cooking the rice.
 I’m not sure if I should post on the ingredients and how to cook rice here because I know lots of you are a good cook and probably already know how to cook rice.
 But if you want the recipe, I can update it later

 To make yellow rice, just replace the water with coconut milk and add 1 stick of lemon grass, 2 salam leaves (can skip this if you don’t have one), 1 pandan leaf (can also skip this if you want), about 1 tsp ground turmeric for 3 cups raw rice and salt.
 Then cook it as normal.

 - 1 garlic clove